dbeachy1/XRVessels/README.md

 \* Note: you can always compile and test debug (as well as release) versions of the XR vessels against _release_ builds of Orbiter, so can always set `ORBITER_ROOT` to match `ORBITER_ROOT_RELEASE` and `ORBITER_ROOT_X64` to match `ORBITER_ROOT_RELEASE_X64` if you prefer.

-10. Download and install the latest XR vessels binary packages for all the vessels versions you want to build from https://www.alteaaerospace.com.
+10. Download and install the latest **version 2.0 or later** XR vessels binary packages for all the vessels versions you want to build from either https://www.alteaaerospace.com or here on GitHub.
 This is necessary so that the associated meshes, etc. are installed to their correct locations under Orbiter so that you can run the XR vessel DLLs you will build.

 Now you are ready to compile and link the XR Vessels.